What Can Cats Eat: Recommendations from a Vet

 - Onions and Garlic.
 These vegetables may be fed mistakenly when added to gravies or stews.
 Some old-fashioned de-wormers may also contain garlic; a practice that has now fallen out of favour because of what we have learned about the negative effect that garlic can have on cats.
 While one or two small pieces are unlikely to cause an issue, when fed in large amounts over a period of time, these veggies can lead to a ‘haemolytic anaemia’, whereby the body breaks down its own red blood cells.

-What do I do if I think my cat might have eaten one of the above foods?
+What to do if My Cat might have eaten one of the above foods?

 Even the most careful owner may one day find themselves in a situation where their cat has ingested food that they shouldn’t have.
 Whether a well-meaning but ill-informed guest has given it to them, or perhaps they have stolen it from our plate or raided our bin, it is a situation that arises all too frequently.